A year after Capitol siege, US democracy still faces test

 Americans were stunned by the hours-long assault, and so was much of the world, accustomed to seeing the United States as a model of stable democracy.

-One year later, the brazen attempt to prevent Democrat Joe Biden from taking office after his victory in the November 2020 presidential election needs an accounting.
+One year later, the brazen bid to prevent Democrat Joe Biden from taking office after his victory in the November 2020 presidential election needs an accounting.

-"Not even during the Civil War did insurrectionists breach our Capitol, the citadel of our democracy," Mr Biden said in July.

 A year later, more than 700 people involved in the Jan 6 attack have been charged, for assaulting law enforcement officers and breaking into and desecrating the halls of Congress.